 According to Dennis’s granddaughter, Horton Vineyards winemaker Caitlin Horton, “My grandfather really didn’t like chardonnay.
 He wanted a heavier white that he could go with heavier food.
 While traveling in France he found viognier in the Rhône valley and fell in love with it.
 So he planted 14 acres off the bat – didn’t even do a test planting.
 People thought he was crazy.”

 Of course, Dennis’s desire to find a varietal outside chardonnay was only one piece of the puzzle.
 Viognier fits Virginia’s terroir because it has thick skin and loose clusters; important factors to resist pests and mildew.
-His 1993 viognier became famous as one of the best wines the state ever produced, and the recognition it received was enough to encourage winegrowers around the Virginia to follow his lead.
+His 1993 viognier became famous as one of the best wines the state ever produced.
+The recognition it received – such as being the first (and to date, only) wine poured at the French Laundry – was enough to encourage winegrowers around the Virginia to follow his lead.

 This success and a desire to find an identity around which Virginia could focus its marketing efforts led the Virginia Wine Marketing Board to designate viognier as the state’s “signature grape” (but not “official state grape”, as sometimes reported) in 2011.

 But as the quality of Virginia wine improved and newer varieties gained traction, viognier gradually faded in popularity.
 According to Virginia’s Commercial Wine Grape Reports, it went from a high of 340 acres in 2015 to 301 acres in 2021 even as plantings of other varieties grew significantly.
 Its special designation was quietly dropped around 2018 as marketers realized Virginia didn’t need a signature grape to rally around after all.